Are you a recruiter?

 The town’s retail centres provide great employment opportunities for local residents.
 However, the main employers in the borough are Warrington Council and Warrington & Halton Hospitals NHS Foundation Trust.
 In addition, the town has become a top destination for commercial activity and is home to a host of successful companies and well-known brands.
 There is a large Unilever factory in the town, where detergents are made, and ESR Technology’s main operations are also located in Warrington.

-The University of Chester has a campus at Padgate while the town is home to two colleges, Priestley Sixth Form and Community College and Warrington Collegiate.
+The University of Chester has a campus at Padgate, plus the town is home to two colleges, Priestley Sixth Form and Community College and Warrington Collegiate.
 There are 69 primary schools in the borough, and most of the 14 high schools also offer their own post-16 provision.

-As for house prices, the overall average price for Warrington last year was £220,980, which is 4 per cent up on the previous year.
-With its great schools and excellent property at lower prices than many neighbouring towns and cities, you can see why many so many people choose to move to Warrington, here at the heart of England’s North West.
+As for house prices, the overall average price for Warrington last year was £196,398, which is a small fall on the previous year.
+With its great schools and excellent property at lower prices than many neighbouring towns and cities, you can see why many so many people choose to move to Warrington, in the heart of England’s north-west.